What Happens After Getting a DUNS Number: The Essential Guide

 • Work with vendors that report to the major business credit bureaus.

-• Consider opening a business line of credit or business credit card to build credit history.
+• Consider opening a business line of credit or a business credit card to build credit history.

 What are the advantages of a DUNS Number?

-A DUNS number offers small business owners access to crucial business information, such as credit profiles and scores.
+A DUNS number offers small business owners access to crucial business information like credit profiles and scores.
 It helps separate personal and business finances, safeguarding personal assets.
+All businesses can apply for a DUNS number free of charge.
+A DUNS number helps establish and build your business credit.

 The number enhances credibility with lenders and suppliers, potentially leading to better business financing options.
 Government agencies and large corporations often require a DUNS number, opening up new opportunities for growth and collaboration.
 Obtaining a DUNS number benefits small businesses by enhancing credibility, protecting assets, and unlocking growth opportunities.